Signal processing approach to mesh refinement in simulations of axisymmetric droplet dynamics: Mesh refinement

 where $\mathcal{H}$ is the Hilbert transform, which is the Fourier multiplier of the form

-In harmonic analysis, this operator $A$ plays important roles in the study of the convergence of the Fourier series for $p$-integrable functions with $1<p<\infty$ \cite{MuSc2013}.
-On the other hand, in signal processing, the analytic signal is often called a {\it pre-envelope}, because, by rewriting $A[f]$ as
+Hence, the Fourier coefficients of $A[f]$ vanish for all negative wavenumbers, and the term ``analytic" derives from the fact that such a periodic function, if it is considered on the unit circle, can be extended to a holomorphic function on the unit disk.
+In classical harmonic analysis, the operator $A$ plays important roles in the study of the convergence of the Fourier series for $p$-integrable functions with $1<p<\infty$ \cite{MuSc2013}.
+On the other hand, in signal processing, the analytic signal is often called a {\it pre-envelope}, because, by rewriting $A[f]$ in the polar form

 one can extract the {\it analytic envelope} \cite{Rice1982}